-interface interface-id (Optional) Display the flow control status and statistics for a specific interface. module number (Optional) Display the flow control status and statistics for all interfaces on the switch.
-The only valid module number is 1.
+interface interface-id (Optional) Display the flow control status and statistics for a specific interface. module number (Optional) Display the flow control status and statistics for all interfaces on the specified stack member switch.
+8The only valid module number is 1.
 This option is not available if you have entered a specific interface ID. begin (Optional) Display begins with the line that matches the expression . exclude (Optional) Display excludes lines that match the expression . include (Optional) Display includes lines that match the specified expression. expression Expression in the output to use as a reference point.